 Sixth set: k q v x y z

-I hope you enjoyed this post.
+This was one of our favorite home DIY projects, and I hope you enjoyed this creative process.
 Do let me know if you have any questions in the comments and whether you have tried making a DIY Montessori Language Cabinet yourself.
+Be patient and use a systematic approach to your homeschooling journey! projects!
+And I am here if you need any help.

 For More Literacy Ideas …